 Although I didn’t start with rejecting the diet mentality, I wish I had.4 I was a restrictor, meaning I dieted by consuming as few calories as possible, hunger pangs be damned!
 With the encouragement of my dietitian, I started eating when I was actually hungry rather than waiting until the scheduled time to eat.5 This took a long time.
 I fought with myself daily for a while because I felt like I shouldn’t be hungry because it wasn’t time to eat.
 At work, lunch is at 12:13pm,6 so I had to wait until then.
 This was a food rule that I had because dieting is all about following the rules.
 It had gotten it into my head with Weight Watchers that I had to eat as little as I could which meant I should be putting as much distance as possible between the times that I ate.
 Thus, I made up the food rule of waiting until the designated times to eat.

 As I reflect, this was guided by diet mentality.
 If had examined my place in the dieting world, I would have realized how entrenched I was and going after the diet mentality first would have made my IE journey a little easier.
 I finally got to the point where I could see how manipulated I was by the dieting industry, and that pissed me off!
 That anger fueled me when IE felt like the hardest thing in the world.
 It fueled me into reading something other than Shape magazine in the doctor’s office.
-Rejecting the Diet Mentality was one of the most challenging principles, but, once I conquered it, the other principles fell into place just a little bit easier.
+Rejecting the diet mentality was one of the most challenging principles, but, once I conquered it, the other principles fell into place more easily.